arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/tutorials/user-manual/content.md

 systemctl stop ModemManager
 ```

 After stopping **ModemManager**, there will be a delay before the modem can be powered back on and detected by **mmcli**.
-The delay is around 20 seconds for appropriate initialization.
+The delay is around **20 seconds** for appropriate initialization.

 Make sure the mini PCIe power configuration is configured as described in the [Mini PCIe Power Breakout Header](#mini-pcie-power-breakout-header-j9) section.
 The Portenta X8 requires the **PCIE Enable (GPIO5)** pin to be connected to a **VCC (3V3)** pin.
-This is a required power setup for proper system operation.

-Modems may get stuck on certain occasions, so managing power through software is recommended to allow modem rebooting when necessary.
-This method also helps handle modem failures in case they happen.
+Modems may get stuck on certain occasions, so it is recommended that power be managed through software to allow modem rebooting when necessary.

-To adjust for modem initialization, an extended delay of **20 seconds** is required for the modem to power up properly.

 #### Modem Configuration